Examples with executable code and visuals#

 Installation#

-To install the Sphinx-Code-Examples, follow these steps:
+To install the Sphinx-Code-Examples extension, follow these steps:

 Step 1: Install the Package